hugocornellier/face_detection_tflite/README.md

 ## Features

-- Face (with bounding box), landmark and iris detection using TensorFlow Lite models
+- On-device face detection (multiple SSD variants)
+- 468-point face mesh, face landmarks, iris landmarks and bounding boxes
-- All coordinates are returned directly in **pixel space** (`Point<double>`), no normalization or scaling required
+- All coordinates returned in **pre-normalized pixel space** (`Point<double>`)
-- Works on Android, iOS, macOS, Windows, and Linux
+- Truly cross-platform: compatible with Android, iOS, macOS, Windows, and Linux
 - The `example/` app illustrates how to detect and render results on images: bounding boxes, a 468-point face mesh, and iris landmarks.

 ---